yammer/circuit-breaker-js/README.md

 ### unforce

-Gets the circuit out of a forced state.
+Returns the circuit to its last unforced state.